 Nutrition is personal.
 It depends on genetics, environmental factors, gut bacteria, and more.

-That said, keto works for a lot of people, and because ketosis offers so many unique benefits, you owe it to yourself to try a ketogenic diet at least once.
+Keto works for a lot of people, and because ketosis offers so many unique benefits, trying it at least once can be incredibly beneficial to you.

-You may find you feel better than you thought possible — or you may find you do better on a low-carb diet, or even a low-fat diet.
+You may find you feel better than you thought possible — or you may find you do better on a low-carb diet or a low-fat diet.